jdingel/DavisDingelMonrasMorales/readme.md

 1. Download (or clone) this repository by clicking the green `Clone or download` button above.
 Uncompress the ZIP file into a working directory on your cluster or local machine.
+Uncompress the two ZIP files within the `initialdata/input` folder.
 2. From the Unix/Linux/MacOSX command line, navigate to the working directory and configure the project based on whether you will be running the code using the [Slurm workload manager](https://slurm.schedmd.com/) in a computing cluster environment or locally:
 * If you are using Slurm, type `bash slurm_configuration.sh` and enter the name of the computing partition to which the batch jobs should be submitted.
 * If you want to run code locally, type `bash local_configuration.sh` to impose the local configuration.
 The script will ask you to specify the number of CPUs available.